rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 **DOCKER** - open source containerization software that you use at the command line to build and run container images

-**DOCKERHUB** - an online repository for finding and sharing container images.
+**DOCKERHUB** - an online repository hosting service where you can archive your container images and find/share container images.
 Dockerhub is like Github for your Docker images.

 **SINGULARITY** - like Docker, Singularity is open source containerization software that you use at the command line to build and run container images.
 Due to security concerns, Singularity is what Ceres HPC users must use to run container images.
+At the time of this writing, Ceres has Singularity version 3.5.3.

 **CONTAINER** - a virtualized run-time environment where users can isolate applications from the underlying system.
 A container is created by running an image.
 On the Ceres HPC, we create containers using Singularity software to run Docker images.